Reserve Your Rental. Book Online Today!

 What’s your daily mileage policy?

-Do you deliver?
+Do you deliver rental vans?

 Yes, Wheelers delivers to most major airports and local locations of your choice.
 All Wheelers deliveries are done by a third party and are subject to additional fees and availability.

-How Long Can I rent?
+How Long Can I rent a handicap van?

-We rent by the day, week, weekend, and month.
+We rent accessible vans by the day, week, weekend, and month.
 A minimum of one day may be required at select locations.
 The longer you rent the cheaper the base rate (restrictions apply).
 All reservations that include a holiday require a 3-day minimum rental.

-What types of vans are available?
+What types of wheelchair vans are available?

 Do you have insurance?
 Can I purchase Insurance?